-Nontraditional pastas—made with a variety of healthful ingredients and more readily available than ever—are a tasty, nutritious way to enjoy a runner’s favorite comfort meal.
+Nontraditional plant-based pastas—made with a variety of healthful ingredients and more readily available than ever—are a tasty, nutritious way to enjoy a runner’s favorite comfort meal.

 Pasta has been a long-time pre-race staple for athletes—it’s affordable, easy to make and provides beneficial carbohydrates to stock your muscles with fuel without giving you too much fiber (something that could increase your chances of GI distress).

 Most standard pastas you’d buy off of grocery-store shelves also use enriched flour, meaning there’s a host of other nutrients in that box of noodles, says Marni Sumbal, M.S., R.D., a board-certified sports dietitian and Ironman triathlete.
-“Pasta is a great source of energy and nutrients, such as iron, thiamin, riboflavin, niacin, manganese, selenium and folate,” she says.
+“Pasta is a great source of energy and nutrients, such as iron, thiamin, riboflavin, niacin, manganese, selenium, and folate,” she says.
 So with all that going for your pasta, why would you want to switch to something not so traditional?

-“Plant-based pasta alternatives offer a health advantage, as they are loaded with plant-based protein and a variety of vitamins and minerals from the main ingredient in the pasta, such as chickpeas, beans, lentils or veggies,” Sumbal says.
-“Without compromising taste, quality or nutritional value, nontraditional pastas offer a great alternative to traditional pasta as a way to boost your nutrient intake any night of the week.”
+“Plant-based pasta alternatives offer a health advantage, as they are loaded with plant-based protein and a variety of vitamins and minerals from the main ingredient in the pasta, such as chickpeas, beans, lentils, or veggies,” Sumbal says.
+“Without compromising taste, quality, or nutritional value, nontraditional pastas offer a great alternative to traditional pasta as a way to boost your nutrient intake any night of the week.”

 But before you start heaping these new pastas onto your plate, make sure you don’t go overboard—or time it incorrectly.
 “While carbo-loading is a well-established method to increase glycogen stores before a long run or race, I encourage my athletes to increase carb intake in the morning and taper off throughout the day, with a smaller carb meal in the evening, before bed,” Sumbal says.
 “This strategy provides more time for digestion and helps avoid the typical heavy-gut or lethargic feeling that many athletes experience when ‘loading’ with carbs the night before the race.”
 Instead of the night before, she suggests enjoying your pasta dinner two nights before a race and then eating a carb-rich breakfast (such as pancakes or French toast with eggs) the day before the race or long run.